 Skip to content

-RDF Module
+RDF (Resource Description Framework) Module

 It is easily extendable to support new RDF vocabularies, code generation templates, or schema analysis strategies.